michal-ergo/boardgame_reviewer/README.md

 Possible future features include:

-### SQL Database for Reviews
+### Iproved SQL functionalities
-Implementing an SQL database to store all generated reviews, allowing for easy access, searching, and analysis of past reviews.
+Current version stores some fetched info about boardgames into a SQL database.
+Future goal is to store not only basic info, but also all generated reviews into an SQL database for easy access, searching, and analysis.

 ### Unit Testing
 Adding comprehensive unit tests to ensure the reliability and accuracy of the application's components.